bsaf/wireframe/README.markdown

 ## Prerequisites

 - Sass: `gem install sass`
-- CoffeeScript
+- CoffeeScript: `sudo npm install -g coffee-script`

 ## Usage

 1. Clone the repo
-2. Name the project
+2. Rename the project
-3. Delete the .git folder and create a new one for this project
+3. Delete the .git folder and create a new one for your project

-## Server and watchers

-coffee --compile --watch js/app.coffee sass --watch css/scss:css python -m SimpleHTTPServer

-## To do

-- Rake task for server and watchers
+4. Run `rake s` to start the server and watchers